brianberg/ha-nicehash/.devcontainer/README.md

 The easiest way to get started with custom integration development is to use Visual Studio Code with devcontainers.
 This approach will create a preconfigured development environment with all the tools you need.

 In the container you will have a dedicated Home Assistant core instance running with your custom compnent code.
-You can configure this instance by updating the `./devcontainer/configuration.yaml` file.
+You can configure this instance by adding a `./devcontainer/configuration.yaml` file.

 **Prerequisites**